Leysman/Educational-Landing-Page/README.md

 During this project I practiced:

 - Writing semantic HTML markup
+- Structuring web pages using semantic elements
-- Organizing styles using the BEM methodology
+- Organizing styles with the BEM methodology
 - Building layouts with Flexbox and CSS Grid
-- Structuring project files
+- Organizing project files and styles
-- Creating reusable UI components
 - Writing clean and maintainable CSS

 ---